802-886-1917

 Can you build a Pole Barn?

-We can build a pole barn.
+We can build a pole barn, but we don’t often have a call for them.
 Pole barns are simple and rustic, often built without a foundation.
 They use treated poles that are sunk into the ground for support.
 See our Pole Barn page for more details.

 Yes.
 Because there is so much crossover in styles and design between Timber Frame and Post and Beam Barns that the words are often used as synonyms.
 Post and beam barns tend to use more simple joinery than timber frame barns, but there is a lot of overlap.
 We can easily accommodate this type of design in your Barn.

 Every Barn we design and build at Vermont Timber Works is custom designed for our individual clients and what they have envisioned.
-We don’t have any barns or designs that we keep on hand but would be happy to design you exactly what you have in mind using past designs as inspiration.
+While we don’t use stock plans, we do modify the plans for barns that we have done in the past for new clients.
+We are happy to design you exactly what you have in mind using past designs as inspiration.

 Follow